savonet/book/audio.md

 #### Avoiding repetitions

-A common problem with playlist in randomized order is that, when the playlist is reloaded, it might happen that a song which was played not so long ago is scheduled again.
-In order to avoid that, it is convenient to use the `playlog` operator which can indicate when a song was last played.
+A common problem with playlists in randomized order is that, when the playlist is reloaded, it might happen that a song which was played not so long ago is scheduled again.
+In order to avoid that, it is convenient to use the `playlog` operator which records when songs were played and can indicate when a song was last played.
 When called, it returns a record with two functions:

-- `add` which records that a song with given metadata has just be played,
+- `add` which records that a song with given metadata has just been played,
 - `last` which returns when a song with given metadata was last played (in seconds).